 All our trees are endemic to the south-west.
-Each species has a character all of it’s own; a place, or role in a niche.
+Each species has a character all of it’s own: a place, or role in a niche.
 Each individual tree also has its own personality, or way it has shaped itself into the landscape.

 For me, photography gives a purpose for seeking them out, learning their shapes, finding faces, sensing shifting moods at different seasons or times of day.
-Tree imaging presents a particular array of challenges: tricks with light and shadow in the forest, and issues of scale and representation.
+Tree imaging presents a particular array of challenges: tricks with light and shadow in the forest, and issues of scale and representation

-Karri (eucalyptus diversicolor)
+Karri (Eucalyptus diversicolor)

 Karri, with their huge size and gleaming pale trunks, capture the imagination of all who see them.
-Many 19th century visitors waxed lyrical about this tree: meanwhile the largest were being hunted out, measured, felled, and exported for use as sleepers, road pavers, and bridge timbers.
-Perhaps the largest tree ever recorded in Western Australia was the King Karri of Karridale.
+Many 19th century visitors waxed lyrical about this tree: meanwhile the largest of them were being hunted out, measured, felled, and exported for use as sleepers, road pavers, and bridge timbers.
+Arguably the largest tree ever recorded in Western Australia was the King Karri of Karridale.
 Located within the bounds of the Davies timber empire, Davies forbade it to be felled and it was shown off to visitors.
 Tragically, the tree was twisted out of the ground by a tempest that struck in 1900.

-Jarrah (eucalyptus marginata)
+Jarrah (Eucalyptus marginata)

 Looking out from a Jarrah house.
 The inside of burnt-out trees have multiple textures, from the crackled glazing of charcoal, through the tempered pale hardwood, to the living shell of bark that cloaks the deadwood centre of the tree.
 The living skin of a Jarrah is a deep, flaky red like blood.

-Marri (corymbia calophylla)
+Marri (Corymbia calophylla)

 Responding to the challenges of life grows character and resilience.
 This Marri I was almost afraid to approach.
 It stands on the edge of the Nindup Plain, in cave country.